19hours/sg-statutes/Acts/Third Parties (Rights Against Insurers) Act.md

 (CHAPTER 395)

 This Legislative History is provided for the convenience of users of the Third Parties (Rights Against Insurers) Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|